keanecjy/HelloWorld/apiDocs.md

 Params to be received: id

 id is the id (String) of the user that left

+### outputUpdateUser

+Emitted by backend to frontend (all users) when a user's data is changed (e.g. changing username/avatar).

+Params to be received: {\_id, username, avatar, lat, lng}.

 # socket.emit(eventToEmit, params to be sent)